SlickChair/SlickChair/docs/running-in-production.md

     db.default.driver=org.CHANGE_TO_DATABASE_NAME.Driver
     db.default.url="CHANGE_TO_DATABASE_URL"

-Note that if you plan to deploy your instance on Heroku, you can skip this step entirely.
+Note that if you plan to [deploy your instance on Heroku][5], you can skip this step entirely.
 The database driver (postgresql) and url are overwritten by Heroku.

-**TODO: link to deploying on heroku doc page**

 Secret key
 ----------

 Play uses a secret key use to secure cryptographic functions.
 You first need to generate a new one:

     $ cat /dev/urandom | tr -cd '[:alnum:]' | fold -w65 | head -n1
     RAfar4lHJ1fnJNaQ8yQemwrGuA0pISJ4qCxqNjRALRxNtcEaaEkgl3Rd0wsPPjgCH